 It appears our government has built a bridge to nowhere for first-time buyers.

-No one needs it.
+Virtually no one needs it.
 Few will want it.
 (Just like few wanted B.C.’s doomed first-timer program)

 If the Liberals lose power in October, so might this program.